jaccomoc/jactl/docs/README.md

 ```

 Jactl adopts a lot of Groovy syntax so semicolons are optional, typing is optional, double-quoted strings
-allow for embedded expressions, and "return" is optional for the last expression of a function so the previous example
+allow for embedded expressions, and `return` is optional for the last expression of a function so the previous example
 could also be written like this:

 ```groovy